ericashimomoto/news2meme/README.md

 This is the repository with the code for the paper "News2meme: An Automatic Content Generator from News Based on Word Subspaces from Text and Image".

 Small notes:
-- The work presented on the paper was obtained with a Matlab code which I cannot run anymore because I do not have Matlab's license anymore.
+- The work presented on the paper was obtained with a Matlab code which I cannot run because I do not have Matlab's license anymore.
 Therefore, I re-wrote everything in Python and I hope this change makes the project more accessible (even though it has been over three years since I published this paper ^^")

 - In the original code, I used pre-trained word2vec embeddings.
 However, in this repo, I opted for using pre-trained GLoVe just because it was a bit easier for me to work.
 I expect the results to be pretty similar for both.